mgravell/blog-preview/RefForeach/index.md

 |    CustomSpanForeachLoop |   816.1 ns |      - |         - |
 | CustomSpanRefForeachLoop |   592.2 ns |      - |         - |

-With the point being: I want to sell you on those sub-600 nanosecond versions, rather than the multi-millisecond versions *of the same operation*.
+With the point being: I want to sell you on those sub-600 nanosecond versions, rather than the multi-microsecond versions *of the same operation*.

 # What the hell is `ref foreach`?